dreamportdev/Osdev-Notes/03_Memory_Management/03_Paging.md

 ### PML4 & PDPR & PD

 PML4 and PDPR entry structure are identical, while the PD one has few differences.
-Let's start seeing the structure of the first two types:
+Let's begin by looking at the structure of the first two types:

 |63     | 62        | 51 ...
 40            | 39 ...
 12              | 11  ...
 9 |
 |-------|-----------|----------------------|------------------------|------------|